Feedback Loop: How Line 6 Embraces Social Media

 "Ultimately, we’re responsible for the product," Ritchotte says.
 "But we want to — as much as humanly possible — involve our users so that we know when we release an update, we know it’s going to be accepted and something that a bunch of folks are going to want and use."

 Today, the backlog of potential models and features is almost at an unwieldy length, according to Klein.
-The list of 300 or more ideas on an internal bulletin board changes almost every day, with suggestions moving up and down in priority based on crowdsourced feedback solicited from IdeaScale, social media platforms, website commentary, and direct contact with users — which makes sense, especially when you consider why Ritchotte is up at 3 a.m. most days.
+The list of several hundred ideas on an internal bulletin board changes almost every day, with suggestions moving up and down in priority based on crowdsourced feedback solicited from IdeaScale, social media platforms, website commentary, and direct contact with users — which makes sense, especially when you consider why Ritchotte is up at 3 a.m. most days.

 "We are primarily a company that solves problems for musicians — sometimes problems they did not even know they had.
 It’s why we come to work every day." —Frank Ritchotte